IanVS/eslint-nibble/README.md

 ### `--rulesdir`
 This corresponds to the eslint `--rulesdir` [option](https://eslint.org/docs/user-guide/command-line-interface#-rulesdir).
 Use it to specify a path to custom eslint rules.

-### `--no-interactive`
-Potentially useful in CI, or any other situation where you would like to run ESLint using your standard project config (`.eslintrc`), but only on a subset of rules (using the `--rule` flag).
-Using `--no-interactive` will prevent eslint-nibble from displaying a menu, but will instead print out any warnings/errors and return an exit code of 1 if there are errors, or 0 otherwise, just like ESLint itself does.

-### `--format, -f`
-When used in conjunction with `--no-interactive`, controlls the output [format from ESLint](https://eslint.org/docs/user-guide/formatters).
-Has no effect in interactive mode.
-The default ESLint formatter will be used if `--format` is not set.

-### `--fixable-only`
-Only show rules that are autofixable.

 ### globs